Logo

 • Volunteer & Fundraising Support: Features that make it simpler to coordinate drives and track donations.

-Where MemberLeap falls short
+Where MemberLeap Falls Short

 • Complex Configuration: Setting up all modules can be time-consuming for smaller teams.